MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 The `TokenValidationManager` class comes with an internal cache which caches tokens and introspection data.
 The purpose of the cache is to reduce the amount of token *introspections* done against the Authorization Server, if a request is made with the same header.

 The default cache size is **50000 items**.
 After this capacity is reached, the oldest token is removed.

-> <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Important:** Before a token is retrieved from the cache, its expiration is checked (the expiration is a field in the introspection data), and is removed if expired.
-This is done internally by the MobileFirst security framework.

 The constructor of `TokenValidationManager` can also accept a `cacheSize` (number of introspection data items) to store: